What is the difference between Bash shells and the Bash Script?

 • Both statements evaluate to true &&, the or | operator where 1 or more evaluate as true

-• The greater than and less than are gt and lt not carats
+• The greater than and less than are gt and lt not carats are used for numerical evaluations

 Control flow conditional statements